golioth/developer-training/website/docs/zephyr-training/README.md

 sidebar_position: -1
 ---

-# Zephry Training Overview
+# Zephyr Training Overview

 ## Your Quickstart for Zephyr RTOS

 In this section you'll learn the basics of what makes up Zephyr RTOS and how major components are used when developing applications.
-You'll work through severl hands-on examples designed to explore common elements for new developers.
+You'll work through several hands-on examples designed to explore common elements for new developers.

 * Learn about Zephyr SDK, Zephyr Tree, Devicetree, Kconfig, CMake, etc.
 * Compile and run Hello World; add feature using menuconfig